MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 The default value for this property is 30 seconds (30000 milliseconds), which indicates that other commands will not be forced to timeout until the commit transaction has been waiting for 30 seconds.
 A setting of 0 implies infinite.

-Queries and processes cancelled by this event will report the following error message: "`Server: The operation has been cancelled`"
+Queries and processes canceled by this event will report the following error message: "`Server: The operation has been canceled`"

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"